| | | |

 Can Bone Broth and Stock based on the Correct Altitude

-The processing time for home canned foods is based on the altitude for which you reside.
+The processing time for home canned foods is based on the altitude you reside in.
 Find the correct altitude for where you reside by Google searching your address.
-To properly eliminate all bacteria from with jars of food the goods must be processes properly.
-This requires knowing the altitude which you reside for both, pressure canned and hot water bath canned goods.
+The goods must be processed properly to eliminate all bacteria from jars of food.
+This requires knowing the altitude you reside in for pressure canned and hot water bath canned goods.

-Keep in mind, the processing times indicated below are based on broth with no meat or vegetables.
-How to can homemade broth begins with knowing the correct PSI based on your altitude.
+Remember that the processing times below are based on broth with no meat or vegetables.
+Making homemade broth begins with knowing the correct PSI based on your altitude.

 Dial Gauge Canner